idexio/idex-contracts-whistler/README.md

 ### Wallet Exits

 Whistler includes a wallet exit mechanism, which allows users to withdraw funds in the case IDEX is offline or maliciously censoring withdrawals.
-Calling `exitWallet` initiates the exit process, which also permanently blacklists the wallet from subsequent deposits, trades, or normal withdrawals.
+Calling `exitWallet` initiates the exit process, which prevents the wallet from subsequent deposits, trades, or normal withdrawals.
 Wallet exits are a two-step process as defined in [controls](#controls-and-governance).